ceph/ceph/doc/rados/operations/add-or-rm-osds.rst

    After that, you can observe the data migration which should come to its end.
-The difference between marking ``out`` the OSD and reweighting it to 0 is that in the first case the weight of the bucket which contains the OSD isn't changed whereas in the second case the weight of the bucket is updated (and decreased of the OSD weight).
+The difference between marking ``out`` the OSD and reweighting it to 0 is that in the first case the weight of the bucket which contains the OSD is not changed whereas in the second case the weight of the bucket is updated (and decreased of the OSD weight).
 The reweight command could be sometimes favoured in the case of a "small" cluster.